Plans under way for new greenhouse at West Hancock High School, funds needed

-Representing the greenhouse committee for West Hancock’s upcoming fundraiser, West Hancock High School Agriculture and FFA instructor Carolyn Badje cites a goal of raising between $68,000 and $88,000 to make a new greenhouse construction project a reality.
+West Hancock High School Agriculture and FFA instructor Carolyn Badje hopes to raise between $68,000 and $88,000 to make a new greenhouse construction project a reality.

 Badje will be visiting Britt area retailers on June 17 and joining the Britt Chamber of Commerce meeting on June 21 to discuss the project.
 She said the committee is seeking a new greenhouse to be built at the high school, which will provide WHHS students access to learning gardening skills year-round.